SegersIan/knowledge-base/it-strategy/platform-strategy/index.md

 When people say platform, they mean different things.
 That's why it's wise to first look at the history of platforms, catalog different types of platforms, and highlight their benefits.

+### Chapter 1: The history and key properties of platforms

+### Chapter 2: The different types of platforms

 ## Part II: A Strategy for platforms

 Building platforms requires a sizeable investment and a clear strategy.
 That strategy must turn the objectives into an actionable path defined by meaningful decisions.